niplav/site/awitt.md

 possible to compile and run it on every platform that also provides X11.

-awitt also provides little features beyond printing window information if the focussed window changes, while arbtt seems to integrate a lot of functionality into a core program.
+awitt also provides little features beyond printing window information if the focused window changes, while arbtt seems to integrate a lot of functionality into a core program.
 While both approaches have their advantages and disadvantages, awitt is closer to the unix philosophy of "do one thing, and do it well".